Sagittarius (Dhanu Rashi): Where Curiosity Becomes Wisdom

 Law and justice connect to the 9th-house association with dharma and higher principles.
 International law, constitutional law, human rights advocacy, and judicial roles suit their concern with fairness on a grand scale.
 International business, diplomacy, and cross-cultural consulting leverage their natural comfort with foreign cultures and broad perspectives.

 Publishing, media, and communication — particularly content with educational or philosophical depth — suit their gift for synthesizing and presenting ideas.
 Travel industry, adventure tourism, and outdoor education combine their love of exploration with service.
-They excel in religious and spiritual leadership, motivational speaking, and life coaching.
-They struggle in detail-oriented, repetitive roles and environments where questioning the purpose of the work is discouraged.
+They also excel in religious and spiritual leadership, motivational speaking, and life coaching.
+Where they struggle is in detail-oriented, repetitive roles and environments where questioning the purpose of the work is actively discouraged.

 Relationships & Compatibility

-Freedom is non-negotiable for Dhanu natives.
-They need space to explore, learn, and maintain their individual growth trajectory even within committed partnerships.
+Freedom is non-negotiable.
+They need space to explore, learn, and maintain their individual growth even within committed partnerships.
 Partners who are possessive, jealous, or need constant togetherness will find Sagittarius pulling away.
-This is not lack of commitment but a genuine need for spaciousness within the relationship structure.
+This is not lack of commitment.
+It is a genuine need for spaciousness within the relationship structure.

 Best compatibility exists with Aries (Mesha) and Leo (Simha) — fellow fire signs that match the enthusiasm and directness.
-Gemini (Mithuna), the opposite sign, creates a stimulating axis of curiosity and meaning — Gemini gathers information that Sagittarius synthesizes into wisdom.
+Gemini (Mithuna), the opposite sign, creates a stimulating axis of curiosity and meaning: Gemini gathers information that Sagittarius synthesizes into wisdom.
 Aquarius (Kumbha) shares the idealistic vision and concern for collective progress.
-Challenges arise with Virgo (Kanya) — Sagittarius's broad strokes frustrate Virgo's precision — and Pisces (Meena), where both signs are Jupiter-influenced but express it very differently.
+Challenges arise with Virgo (Kanya), where Sagittarius's broad strokes frustrate Virgo's precision, and Pisces (Meena), where both signs are Jupiter-influenced but express it very differently.

 Health & Wellbeing

-Dhanu governs the hips, thighs, liver, and sciatic nerve in medical astrology.
-Natives are prone to hip and thigh injuries, sciatica, liver conditions (fatty liver, hepatitis), and issues related to excess — weight gain from overindulgence, gout from rich food, and conditions aggravated by the Jupiter tendency to expand everything, including the waistline.
+Dhanu governs the hips, thighs, liver, and sciatic nerve.
+If you are a Sagittarius native, you have probably noticed a tendency toward hip and thigh injuries, sciatica, and liver conditions.
+Issues related to excess are the Jupiter signature — weight gain from overindulgence, gout from rich food, and conditions aggravated by the Jupiter tendency to expand everything, including the waistline.

-The Sagittarius constitution is generally robust and vital — Jupiter's benefic influence grants natural health and strong recuperative powers.
-Their risks come from excess rather than deficiency: too much food, too much activity, too much enthusiasm that leads to physical overextension.
-Sports injuries — particularly to the hips, thighs, and lower back — are common because they tend to push their physical limits without adequate preparation or warm-up.
+The Sagittarius constitution is generally robust and vital.
+Jupiter's benefic influence grants natural health and strong recuperative powers.
+Your risks come from excess rather than deficiency: too much food, too much activity, too much enthusiasm that leads to physical overextension.
+Sports injuries — particularly to the hips, thighs, and lower back — are common because you tend to push physical limits without adequate preparation or warm-up.

 The Pitta-Kapha combination creates a constitution that runs warm with a tendency toward accumulation.
-Liver-supporting practices are particularly important: moderate alcohol consumption, bitter greens, and periodic cleansing diets.
-Outdoor physical activity — hiking, horseback riding, archery, long-distance running — suits their adventurous nature.
-They benefit from practices that develop patience and stillness — seated meditation, which they often resist, is exactly what balances their constant forward momentum.
+Liver-supporting practices are particularly important: moderate the alcohol, add bitter greens, and consider periodic cleansing diets.
+Outdoor physical activity — hiking, horseback riding, archery, long-distance running — suits your adventurous nature.
+And here is the medicine you probably resist most: seated meditation.
+Stillness is exactly what balances your constant forward momentum.

 Spiritual Significance